stclib/STC/docs/cbox_api.md

 // both for the cbox type and the container of cbox elements.
 It will also
 // disable emplace container functions.
 //
-// This applies to all container types, except those with csptr elements, as they
+// This applies to all container types, except those with carc elements, as they
 // define cloning internally.

 #define i_val int